 Since my area of expertise is WordPress, I can point you toward some of the best WordPress hosting companies you can choose from, depending on your budget.

 For a new WordPress blog (traffic less than 15,000/Day), Shared hosting is the best hosting option to start with.
-If you don’t know about various type of WordPress hosting options (Ex: VPS, Dedicated), you should check out my guide on understanding WordPress hosting packages.
+If you aren’t familiar with the various types of WordPress hosting options (VPS, dedicated, etc.), you should check out my guide on understanding WordPress hosting packages.

 Best WordPress Hosting for Bloggers:

 Rather than sharing a long list of the top 10 or 100 WordPress hosting services, this post will discuss only those web-hosting companies that I use for my own blogs, as these are services which I know that you can buy with full confidence.